Weber State University, Department of Physics

 1982-1990: Taught various introductory physics recitations and labs.
 I also taught a special course on energy and society.
 Research assistant in atomic and laser physics.

 1990 - present: Physics faculty at Weber State University.
-I teach mostly introductory astronomy and upper division laboratory/lecture courses such as the Applied Optics course and the Electronics I and II courses.
+I teach mostly introductory astronomy and upper division laboratory/lecture courses such as the Applied Optics, Electronics for Scientists and Data Acquisition and Analysis courses.
 I actively involve our physics majors in various ongoing and one time directed research projects.
-I was also the director of the Physics Department's Ott Planetarium for 13 years from June 1990 to May 2003.Launching rockets in the West Desert with my son when he was 4.(That is now Dr. Stacy Palen.)
+I was also the director of the Physics Department's Ott Planetarium for 13 years from June 1990 to May 2003.Launching rockets in the West Desert with my son when he was 4.(The director is now Dr. Stacy Palen and she is doing an awesome job over there!)

 Please send comments to: